 Phone: (802) 760-4634

 Belinda grew up in Vermont and has been involved with the technical side of theater for over 30 years.
 She has worked for Spruce Peak Arts since opening day!
-She loves the technical side of theater, and her experience has been all hands on learning.
-She earned a degree from the University of VT in education with post graduate work in Exercise Physiology.
+She loves the technical side of theater, and her experience has been all hands-on learning.
+She earned a degree from the University of VT in education with post-graduate work in Exercise Physiology.
 What she loves about lighting is how subtle visual changes can profoundly affect how the viewer responds to and experiences an event and the physical sensation when the lights “feel right.”
 Her favorite role is Technical Director and finding resolutions to the many issues that arise during a live production.
-Belinda has worked as over Hire for the Flynn Center and as a volunteer with Lyric Theater Company, Girls Night Out Productions and Stowe Theater Guild.
+Belinda has worked as over Hire for the Flynn Center and as a volunteer with Lyric Theater Company, Girls Night Out Productions, and Stowe Theater Guild.

 Phone: (802) 760-4647

-Julianne is the Director of Education and Services.
 Julianne brings her passion for theater, arts and education to the position.
 She is developing the Education aspects of the arts for all ages and always looking for new, create ways to engage our audiences.
 As the Director of Services, she is happy to help patrons with any part of their theatrical experience to make for a great show; and to welcome any volunteers who wish to join our team.
 Julianne volunteers with Lyric Theatre Company in many roles including Production Supervisor, Assistant Stage Manager, Technical Director and Special affects co-chair.
 She is the mother of two young adults- James and Madeline who each have had a hand in the theatre world as well.

 Sound Engineer and Social Media Coordinator